Home

 As a young widow, Eva Kate went to Washington, DC, where she worked as a telephone operator during World War I. The Nov.
 1, 1918 Connellsville Daily Courier reports that she "was called home from Washington, D.C., where she is employed, by the death of her brother in law, Millard Allen of West Newton."

-The Twymans moved to Chicago, IL, where they raised their family of four children -- Emma Jane Wood, Pearle Alice 'Pat' Nyman, Paul E. Twyman Jr. and Laura Olson.
+By 1930, they relocated to Oak Park near Chicago, IL, where they raised their family of four children -- Emma Jane Wood, Pearle Alice "Pat" Nyman, Paul E. Twyman Jr. and Laura Evelyn Olson.

 While in Chicago, Paul Sr. worked for the Meihle Printing Press Co.